 Becoming is eventually followed by decease and passing.
-Only that which is incorruptible and immortal has neither a time-bound nor a principle beginning since what has no beginning will not have an end either.
-We have to examine some terms in order to clarity forms of eternity and temporality.
+Only that which is incorruptible and immortal has neither a time-bound nor a principle beginning, since what has no beginning will not have an end, either.
+We have to examine some terms in order to clarify forms of eternity and temporality.

 The word for absolute, timeless eternity is ‘aeternum’ or ‘aeternitās’.
 The word for the special and relative eternity that refers to becoming and passing together with time is ‘sempiternitās’, or occasionally the term ‘aevum’ is used.
 The quasi “eternity” that refers to a prolonged extension in time is called ‘perpetualitās’.
 The expression ‘aevum’ could also mean all of these together.
 “Aeternum’ is timeless, supra-temporal, absolute eternity; ‘sempiternitās’ is a relative eternity, an appearance and disappearance together with time; ‘perpetualitās’ is full extension across time.
 Finally, ‘perennitās’ expresses the appearance, the imprint of ‘aeternum’ in time.
 Religiō perennis, sophia perennis (eternal relegion, eternal wisdom) or philosophia perennis (eternal philosophy) for example are not eternal in the sense of being fully timeless, or that they appeared and disappeared together with time or even that their content has no end.
 ‘Perennity’ means that it appears in time but it represents timeless eternity within temporality.
 The human form of existence is directly connected with ‘imperpetualitās’, the opposite of ‘perpetualitās’, i.e. to appear in time belongs to the natural form of human existence and this results in passing also in time.
 But man is not simply human.
 Man is a person and Subject.
 In addition to his mortal part there is also a spiritual being present in man that connects to ‘sempiternitās’, i.e. to becoming ‘cum tempore’ (with time) and passing ‘cum tempore’.